The Best Fall Detection Devices

 With over 40 years in the business, Lifeline recognizes how important fall detection is for its customers (literally lifesaving).

-That’s why most of its equipment comes with the feature already built in.
-An all-in-one fall alert system like this means less for you to remember and more time for you to enjoy your day.
+That’s why most of its equipment comes with this feature already built in.
+An all-in-one fall alert system like this means less to remember and more time to enjoy your day.

 We also appreciate that Lifeline is candid about its automatic fall detection technology and testing process.
 The team seems dedicated to continuous improvement.